Leathong/openscad-support-vscode/README.md

 # OpenSCAD Language Support

 Visual Studio Code extension utilizing the [OpenSCAD language server](https://github.com/Leathong/openscad-LSP.git)， provide language support for OpenSCAD.
-The extension avalible on Mac and Windows.
-There is a server on linux, but not tested.
+The extension avalible on Mac, Linux and Windows.
 If you like this extension, please light up the stars in GitHub.

 Project is available at: <https://github.com/Leathong/openscad-support-vscode>
 The language server is write in rust, project at <https://github.com/Leathong/openscad-LSP.git>